ishadutta09/SOCIAL-MEDIA-POST-CALENDAR/README.md

 **MENTOR NAME**: NEELA SANTHOSH

-This task involved creating a detailed, 30-day social media content calendar for "Bloom & Brew," a fictional cozy cafe specializing in artisanal coffee and fresh floral arrangements.
+This task involved creating a detailed, 30-day social media content calendar for "Bloom & Brew," a cozy cafe specializing in artisanal coffee and fresh floral arrangements.
 The primary goal was to develop a comprehensive, actionable plan that could be easily implemented and managed using spreadsheet software like Excel or Google Sheets.

 The core deliverable was a meticulously structured table outlining daily social media posts.
 Each entry in the calendar included essential elements for effective social media management: